Obituary: Gary Lee Bowman III, 26, Cox’s Creek - Nelson County Gazette

 Memorial gifts in his memory are suggested to be made to the family in care of the funeral home.

-The McFarland-Troutman-Proffitt Funeral Home in Mount Washington was in charge of arrangements.
+The McFarland-Troutman-Proffitt Funeral Home in Mount Washington is in charge of arrangements.

 -30-